 - Working with the Abu Dhabi National Oil Company (ADNOC) on the Al Hosn Gas Project to develop one of the largest natural gas fields in the Middle East

-Oxy consistently replenishes and expands reserves through strategic acquisitions, improved recovery and enhanced recovery techniques, and focused exploration.
+Occidental consistently replenishes and expands reserves through improved recovery and enhanced recovery techniques, strategic acquisitions, and focused exploration.